-There is a lot of talk when it comes to cloth diapers vs. disposable diapers.
-Some parents prefer cloth diapers because they are better for your baby’s bottom.
-Others like cloth because they are better for the environment.
+There is a lot of discussions when it comes to cloth diapers vs. disposable diapers.
 The truth is, though, that cloth diapers are not for everyone.
 This article will explore the pros and cons of both styles.

 - Materials and Ingredients